Reading time: approx. 10 to 12 min.

 This guide is part of our seed germination and seedling care series.

 The cannabis sprout is the very first step in your plant’s life.
-This early stage is make-or-break for healthy, robust growth—whether you’re a beginner or a pro.
-Here’s everything you need to know about light, watering, transplanting, and common mistakes—plus internal links to the best cluster guides for new growers.
+This early stage is make or break for healthy, robust growth, whether you are a beginner or already experienced.
+Here you will find the key basics on light, watering, transplanting, and common mistakes, plus internal links to the most relevant cluster guides.

 What is a Sprout?

-Cannabis seedling: The initial stage right after germination, recognizable by two round cotyledon leaves.
-With the right care, it quickly becomes a strong young plant.
+Cannabis sprout: The stage directly after germination, recognizable by two round cotyledon leaves.
+With the right care, it quickly develops into a stronger young plant.

 1 Week Old Cannabis Sprout

-In the first week, your sprout will form its cotyledons (the first small leaves).
-This is a critical phase for light (18h/day), gentle moisture, and a fluffy, low-nutrient substrate.
+In the first week, your sprout forms its cotyledons, the first small starter leaves.
+This is a critical phase for light, gentle moisture, and a loose, low nutrient substrate.

 2 Week Old Cannabis Sprout

-By week two, the plant forms its first true leaves and gains some height.
-Start light feeding if needed—but remember, less is more at this stage.
+By week two, the plant forms its first true leaves and gains visible height.
+If needed, feeding must remain very cautious at this point.
+Less is still more.

 3 Week Old Cannabis Sprout

-Roots develop more deeply, and the stem thickens.
-Avoid overwatering—now’s the time to consider transplanting before roots circle the pot.
+Roots develop more deeply and the stem thickens.
+Avoid overwatering.
+This is often the stage where repotting starts to become relevant before roots circle the pot.

 How Much Light Does a Cannabis Sprout Need?

-18 hours of light per day is ideal.
-Use LED or fluorescent lights and keep them at a safe distance to avoid burning leaves.
-Even, soft lighting prevents stretching ("leggy" seedlings).
+18 hours of light per day is often ideal.
+Use LED or fluorescent lighting and keep a safe distance so leaves do not burn.
+Even, soft lighting helps prevent stretching and unstable early growth.

 Want to dive deeper?